3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 The site of the Urasoe Castle (Urasoe Gusuku) [Google Maps location] ruins dating from the 13th century and officially known as the Maeda Escarpment (Maeda Kochi) experienced some of the most ferocious fighting between the Japanese Imperial Army and the US Forces in the early days of the Battle of Okinawa.

 While there are maps and displays at Maeda Escarpment (including in English), this detailed guide might be another helpful resource.
-It also pays to (re)watch the movie Hacksaw Ridge prior to your visit.
+It also pays to (re)watch the movie Hacksaw Ridge before your visit.

-From the city centre, it’s a 20-minute ride on the monorail to Urasoe-maeda Station, followed by a 10 minute uphill walk to the southern entrance (turn right before the footbridge and walk along the paved path to the left of the parking lot).
-While possible to add after a visit to the Himeyuri Peace Museum or the Peace Memorial Park, it’s about 2 hours by bus and monorail from there to Hacksaw Ridge [Google Maps location].
+From the city centre, it’s a 20-minute ride on the monorail to Urasoe-Maeda Station, followed by a 10-minute uphill walk to the southern entrance (turn right before the footbridge and walk along the paved path to the left of the parking lot).
+While it is possible to add after a visit to the Himeyuri Peace Museum or the Peace Memorial Park, it’s about 2 hours by bus and monorail from there to Hacksaw Ridge [Google Maps location].

 What to do if you’ve got more than three days in Naha/Okinawa?